jihyunlee/FacialMoCap/examples/UnrealEngine/OSCServer/README.md

 ## Usage in Blueprint

 ### Create an OSC Server
-IP address and port number should be matched with iOS
+IP address and port number in CreateOSCServer node should be matched with iOS

 <img src="../../../images/ue_create_oscserver.png" />